ben-cassese/bulge/README.md

 # bulge
-A package for non-spherical exoplanets
+A package for dealing with non-spherical exoplanets

+WIP!